strangerstudios/pmpro-courses/readme.txt

 Please visit [our support site at https://www.paidmembershipspro.com](http://www.paidmembershipspro.com/) for more documentation and our support forums.

+== Screenshots ==

+1. Settings page to enable course modules for built-in CPT, LearnDash, and LifterLMS.
+2. Courses post type screen shows number of lessons and required membership levels.
+3. Edit a single course to add public overview content, add and reorder lessons, categorize the courese, and add membership requirements.
+4. A course page on the site frontend showing overview content, a registration box with required levels, and a list of lessons.

 == Changelog ==

 = 1.0 =